sjbennett123/polarlarp/content/current_writeups/_index.md

        Citizens and warriors of Stonewood, we The Black Anvil Company will be ceasing communication until the market gather.
 We are prepared and ready for this war.
 I wish you all safe travels and will see you In Stonewood within 1 weeks time.
 Stick to the roads and be careful at night, Vel’Kaz the Ruthless has been sighted a few times recently near Stonewood so they stalk the night hunting us while we prepare.

-       For our honor, For Stonewood!”
+       For our honor, For Stonewood!

        Balor Ironleaf